$300,000 AWARDED BY THE CHICAGO REGION FOOD SYSTEM FUND TO SUPPORT COMMUNITY UNITY THROUGH FOOD INITIATIVE

 Created in the early months of the COVID-19 crisis, the Chicago Region Food System Fund focuses on building resilience in the local food system, an area approximately 200 miles from Chicago.
 The Fund uses a reform and investment approach to support a more equitable, adaptive, and resilient Chicago region food system.
 This approach embraces experimentation, promotes BIPOC leadership and ownership, and encourages long-term collaboration.

-The total support granted by the Fund is $17,923,150 to 183 grantees since June 2020.
+The total support granted by the Fund is $21,273,150 to 203 grantees since June 2020.
+Read more about each round of funding and grantee.

 In addition to food-focused organizations serving farmers, growers, and advocates, the Fund supports a range of organizations, including but not limited to community associations like block clubs and houses of worship who consider food part of their mission, and local food businesses that bring food from farm to table.